 The Bank Palace Club was a successful but small operation until it was obvious the 1931 open gaming bill was going to pass (Cinch knew in advance).
 Then, construction crews worked for weeks getting the expanded casino in the lobby of the Golden Hotel ready for action.
 The casino was doubled in size and was soon the states largest employer.
 Although McKay wasn’t known to play any table games himself, he knew the club needed poker tables and would sit down for a few hands at a table on occasion to buy the players drinks before losing $50 and leaving.

 Down in Tijuana, Mexico, McKay and Graham invested in the casino at the Agua Caliente Casino.
 The resort opened in 1928 with four hundred rooms and bungalows located far across the border, but the lucrative casino, visited by rich Americans like Jean Harlow, Bing Crosby and Clark Gable, fell to the Reno partners to run.
 Soon enough money was running through the tills and the gaming tables like water through the rain forest.

 The Bank Club was Renos largest, most successful casino in the 1930s and 1940s until Harold’s Club expanded and took more of the Bank’s business.
 Jim McKay kept an interest in the casino until 1952.
 Prior to that, McKay spent seven years in Leavenworth prison after being found guilty of using the mail to defraud after a string of swindlers used Graham and McKays Riverside Bank accounts to bilk gamblers out of thousands of dollars in stock swindles.

-Although President Truman eventually issued full pardons to McKay and Graham, the whole episode was physically trying, and McKay was less apt to be found in the casinos after his release.
+Although President Truman eventually issued full pardons to slot gallina gratis, the whole episode was physically trying, and McKay was less apt to be found in the casinos after his release.
 He sold all his gaming interests and retired to a quiet life in the 1950s, enjoying his family and friends.
 He passed away June 19, 1962.